 Please see the University's Fees and Funding pages for help and information with regard to funding your studies.
 We further recommend that you search for funding opportunities via the online Fees, Funding and Scholarship search tool.

-Applications received before the 18 January 2013 'gathered field' deadline will be considered for a Clarendon Fund scholarship.
+Applications received by the January 2014 deadline will also be considered for the University's Clarendon Fund scholarship.
 Awards are made based on academic excellence and potential across all subject areas, enabling the most distinguished scholars to study at the University of Oxford.
 By applying for graduate study at the University of Oxford you automatically be considered for a Clarendon Scholarship, so you do not need to complete additional documentation.
 All Clarendon Scholarships cover tuition and college fees in full, and include a generous grant for living expenses.
 For further details and eligibility criteria please visit the Clarendon Fund website.

 Closing date: 31 Mar 14

 Applications for this course should be made via the University of Oxford Graduate Admissions website.

 Early application for the programme is advised.
 Applications which have not been fully completed before our final applications deadline cannot be considered, so please ensure any applications are received by us in good time so that we may advise of missing or incorrectly completed elements.
 Shortlisted applicants will be invited to telephone interview, and asked to provide evidence of their funding for the programme.
 We are pleased to offer students on this MSc tailored payment plans each year to help with spreading course costs.

 If you would like to discuss your application or any part of the application process before applying please contact the Programme Manager - Email: firstname.lastname@example.org